benetech/wp-youtube-lyte/readme.txt

 = 1.3.3 =
 * fix for playlist shortcode as [reported by pete777](http://wordpress.org/support/topic/playlist-via-shortcode-broken)
-* fix for mobile orientation-change bug [describedby Kevinlikes](http://wordpress.org/support/topic/rotation-bug-on-iphoneipad)
+* fix for mobile orientation-change bug [described by Kevinlikes](http://wordpress.org/support/topic/rotation-bug-on-iphoneipad)
+* fix for better html-validation as [requested by Kevinlikes](http://wordpress.org/support/topic/validatorw3-error)
 * tested and confirmed working with WordPress 3.7
 * added "Do not Donate"-link